 - After reading the book, ask the students to share their experiences about the first time they went to school.

 - After reading the book have the students draw pictures that depict the events in the book.

 Literary Response and Analysis:

-- Talk about if this is a realistic situation or if it is fantasy.
+- Talk about if Lola going to school is a realistic situation or if it is fantasy.